In Dulci Jubilo / On Horseback: "In Dulci Jubilo"

 This is an instrumental version of the German traditional Christmas carol of the same name, known best in Britain as "Good Christian Men Rejoice".
 Oldfield had recorded an earlier version with Les Penning as the B-side to his previous single, "Don Alfonso", which did not chart.
 Oldfield felt a better version could be done, so he re-recorded it in October 1975 at The Manor Studio while keeping some of the backing tracks from the first version that were put down at his home studio in The Beacon, in November 1974.
-This version features Penning on two recorders and kortholt, William Murray on snare drum, and Oldfield on acoustic and electric guitars, piano, and ARP string synthesiser.
+This version features Penning on two recorders and kortholt, William Murray on snare drum, and Oldfield on acoustic and electric guitars, bass, piano, and ARP string synthesiser.
 Most pressings from the 1970s and 1980s credit the song to R. L. Pearsall, with arrangements by Oldfield.
 Although Bach and Pearsall both wrote arrangements, the tune dates further back than either composer.
 Italian pressings of the single from 1975 credit it to J. S. Bach.

 The song received radio airplay across Europe during the Christmas season.
 It reached number 3 in the Netherlands, number 4 in the UK, and number 7 in Ireland.